SE-TINF22B6/Underwatch/documentation/Software_Requirement_Specification.md

 <!-- > - **Preconditions**. *A precondition of a use case is the state of the system that must be present prior to a use case being performed.* -->
 <!-- > - Postconditions. *A postcondition of a use case is a list of possible states the system can be in immediately after a use case has finished.* -->
 <!-- > - **Estimated efforts (high, medium, low)** -->
+### 2.1.2 Important Entities and Classes
+>[!TODO] We have to add the EER models which we have in stuff we have to fit later(https://github.com/SE-TINF22B6/Underwatch/wiki/Stuff-we-have-to-fit-later).
+>At this point we can also rework them to be better.
+We dont have to go into to much detail and the core graphic will probably be the game EER.
+>We can put three parts here
+>1.
+The game
+>2.
+The website model
+>3.
+The data model

 ### 2.3 Name of Feature 2 / Use Case 2
 ... ...